jamesward/jaxrsbars/README.md

 Then simply start the `BarServer` by running:

-    java -cp target/dependency/*:target/classes com.jamesward.jaxrsbars.BarServer
+    java -cp target/classes:target/dependency/* com.jamesward.jaxrsbars.BarServer

-######
-resources/META-INF/services
-######

-This application will store a list of "bars" so there is a simple Java object named "com.jamesward.jaxrsbars.Bar" containing:
+This application will store a list of "bars" so there is a simple Java object named `com.jamesward.jaxrsbars.Bar` containing:

     package com.jamesward.jaxrsbars;